hoodiehq/hood.ie/_posts/2015-12-01-minutes-offline-case-study.md

 # Offlining functionality

 Thanks to Hoodie, this section will be quite short.
 As said above, Hoodie abstracts away all the syncing and offline logic, when we use __hoodie.store.add()__ to save data, we can rely on it being stored locally and synced to the server whenever possible.
-If our UI only ever reacts to events that Hoodie emits, such as __hoodie.store.on(’add’, ’meeting-item’)__, and only ever fetches data through the Hoodie API, we can rely on it going through the local store first and never hitting a non-existent network.
+If our UI only ever reacts to events that Hoodie emits, such as __hoodie.store.on('add', meetingItem)__, and only ever fetches data through the Hoodie API, we can rely on it going through the local store first and never hitting a non-existent network.

 So as long as our interaction with our data store runs exclusively through Hoodie, the app is simply going to work offline with no extra effort on our part.